Last updated: November 8, 2020

 As the elder didn’t survive the battle, and no one else was able to reverse the spell, the Three Sisters remained to be the unique rock formation that it still is today.

-With stunning views of not only the Three Sisters, but also the Jamison Valley, Ruined Castle and Mount Solitary, Echo Point is by far the most popular lookout point in the greater Blue Mountains region.
+With stunning views of not only the Three Sisters, but also the Jamison Valley, Ruined Castle and Mount Solitary, Echo Point is one of the most popular lookout points in the greater Blue Mountains region.

 Housed in a modern building in the Echo Point precinct, the Blue Mountains Visitor Information Centre is open daily from 9am to 5pm and is a great source of information about the Blue Mountains in general and the Three Sisters more specifically.

 Echo Point is also the starting point of various walking tracks in the Blue Mountains, some very short and easy (like the Three Sisters walk), while others much longer and more challenging.

 From the Echo Point Lookout, make your way to the information centre from where you can access the walking path to the Three Sisters.

 The entrance to the Three Sisters walk can hardly be missed, as it’s marked by a huge stone archway, located right next to the information centre.

 The path is very well maintained, with several sandstone seats and interesting little animal sculptures along the way to enjoy.

 3. Oreades Lookout

 The first major lookout point is the Oreades Lookout, a large fenced viewing platform with scenic valley views.